JamesTaylor445313/Unit13A2-James/README.md

 The website meets this user requirement because the font is legible being Arial and the website is available on a mobile device.

+#### Assignment Requirements
++ interactive features

+The website meets this user requirement by having a nav bar, links and buttons

++ Java Script

+The website meets this user requirement by having a clock on the top left of each of the corresponding page that uses java script.

 #### Developer Requirements